Code-the-Dream-School/intro-to-python-v1/lessons/10 - Final Project Part I/01_planning.md

 # Planning Your Project

-> **Source:** New content
->
-> **Notes for content development:** This is Phase 0 — a structured planning step students complete before writing any code.
-The goal is to prevent the common beginner mistake of trying to design and code simultaneously.
-Walking through the API response and sketching function signatures in plain English before opening an editor meaningfully reduces integration friction later.
-Frame this as a short, low-stakes activity ("15 minutes of planning that will save you hours later"), not a formal deliverable.
-Cover:
-> - Opening the API URL directly in a browser and reading the raw JSON
-> - Identifying which fields to use and which to ignore
-> - Answering five planning questions in writing before coding
-> - Cloning the starter repository and verifying the environment

----

 ## Before You Write Code

 The most common sticking point in a project like this isn't writing Python — it's figuring out *what* to write.
 Students who skip straight to code often end up rewriting functions multiple times because they didn't know what shape their data was in.